shay122990/Form-Validation-with-HTML-JS/README.md

 # Form Validation with JS

 ## About The Project

 This is a frontend sign up/register form validation project.
 We have different types of input fields and if some or none is complete you'll get a warning indication to fill in the required inputs.
 This also applies to the password input.
 Incase your password confirmation password in not matched, you won't be able to register. <br/>
 The email field will need to have the "@" character.
 Website url field will need to have "url" format.
 A password will require 8 characters, one capital letter and one number.<br/>
 Once all the fields are filled in and validated with an indication of green outline, you'll be able to register.
 A message at the bottom will display 'Successfully Registered', else it will display a message that requires the correct input.<br/>
 This project is intended for anyone who wants to learn the methods applied with vanilla JavaScript.
 Once again, this is a frontend UI, so in the real world you'll be sending your object to your preferred DB.
+If you want to change options of the fields, I suggest to go through the documentation that I have linked below.
+You can change the length of the password, email format, language and more.

 ## Preview